BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

     chcon -R -t httpd_sys_rw_content_t storage/

-If you have your SQLite DB setup in another directory don't forget to allow write rights as well

-    chcon -R -t httpd_sys_rw_content_t db.sqlite

-If your external database is locate on a remote machine, you should also allow your webserver user to connect to remote hosts:
+If your database is located on a remote machine, you should also allow your webserver user to connect to remote hosts:

     semanage port -a -t http_port_t -p tcp 3306 // Open remote connections on the MySQL port for example setsebool httpd_can_network_connect 1 // Allow remote network connected